Proper Form - Foot Positioning on the Bench

 Bench Press - Feet on Bench

 To finish up your positioning, make sure your feet are close to the bench to help you maintain the arch in your back.

 Powerlifters follow a different set of rules.

 Powerlifters are primarily concerned with how much weight they can lift.
 For them, the feet should be placed flat on the floor and underneath the lifter as far as possible.
-They should also spread their legs wide to give them a sold base and help with the explosive start needed at the beginning of a lift.
-Ideally, powerlifters want to be able to drive hard from the legs without their butt coming up off the bench.
+They should also spread their legs wide to give them a solid base and help with the explosive start needed at the beginning of a lift.
+Ideally, powerlifters want to drive hard from the legs without their butt coming up off the bench.

 Some powerlifters will go so far as to tuck their feet under the bench to increase the arch in the back.
 This will increase the mechanical advantage, but it's not allowed in many powerlifting events and can cause serious injuries to the lower back.
 Proceed with extreme caution.